zarr-developers/governance/GOVERNANCE.md

 Decisions should be made in accordance with the mission and values of the Zarr project.

 Zarr uses a “consensus-seeking” process for making decisions.
-The group tries to find a resolution that has no open objections among core developers and ZIC representatives.
-Core developers and ZIC representatives are expected to distinguish between fundamental objections to a proposal and minor perceived flaws that they can live with and not hold up the decision-making process for the latter.
-If no option can be found without objections, the decision is escalated to the ZSC, which will use consensus to come to a resolution.
-In the unlikely event that there is still a deadlock, the proposal will move forward if it has the support of a simple majority of the ZSC.
+The group tries to find a resolution that has no open objections among core developers.
+Core developers are expected to distinguish between fundamental objections to a proposal and minor perceived flaws that they can live with and not hold up the decision-making process for the latter.
+If no option can be found without objections, the decision is escalated to the SC, which will use consensus to come to a resolution.
+In the unlikely event that there is still a deadlock, the proposal will move forward if it has the support of a simple majority of the SC.

-Decisions (in addition to adding core developers, ZIC representative(s) and ZSC membership as above) are made according to the following rules:
+Decisions (in addition to adding core developers and SC membership as above) are made according to the following rules:

 - **Minor documentation changes**, such as typo fixes, or addition / correction of a sentence, require approval by a core developer *and* no disagreement or requested